isabella232/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-aem-forms-cloud-service.md

 To use this hands on lab:

 * Install the [latest release of Git](https://git-scm.com/downloads).
 If you are new to Git, see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 * Install [Node.js 16.13.0 or later](https://nodejs.org/en/download/).
 If you are new to Node.js, see [How to install Node.js](https://nodejs.dev/en/learn/how-to-install-nodejs).

-*   [Enable Headless Adaptive Forms](enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md) for your AEM Forms as a Cloud Service environment.
+* [Enable Adaptive Forms Core Components](enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md) for your AEM Forms as a Cloud Service environment.

 * Install [Microsoft Visual Studio Code](https://code.visualstudio.com/download) or any plain text editor.
 Examples in document make use of Microsoft Visual Studio Code.